APPLE: Attribute-Preserving Pseudo-Labeling for Diffusion-Based Face Swapping: Methodology

 To overcome this limitation, we reformulate the training objective as a conditional \textit{deblurring} task.
 Instead of masking the entire facial region, we replace it with a blurred version of the target image, which removes high-frequency identity details while retaining low-frequency but informative attribute cues, including pose, lighting, and expression.
 This reformulation allows the model to exploit the target’s contextual attribute information more effectively during training, leading to superior preservation of lighting, skin tone, and structural attributes while maintaining strong identity transferability, as shown in Fig.~\ref{fig:condition_comparison}

 Specifically, we downsample the target image to a resolution of $8\times8$ and then upsample it back to the original size, effectively eliminating fine-grained identity details while preserving low-frequency appearance such as color tone and lighting.
-A facial mask extracted from a face parsing models~\citep{voo2022delving} is then used to apply the blurring only to the facial region, ensuring that background and contextual information remain unaffected.
+A facial mask extracted from a face parsing model~\citep{voo2022delving} is then used to apply the blurring only to the facial region, ensuring that background and contextual information remain unaffected.

-\paragrapht{Enriching semantic conditions.} Pose and expression are crucial attributes for maintaining structural consistency between the source and target faces.
-To preserve them, prior works~\citep{zhao2023diffswap, han2024faceadapter} often exploit 3D facial cues such as 3DMM~\citep{blanz2023morphable_3dmm} landmarks.
-However, another key yet often overlooked factor is the \textit{gaze}, which strongly influences realism and emotional context, particularly in film and visual production.
-Existing diffusion-based models frequently fail to preserve gaze alignment since no explicit guidance, except DiffFace~\citep{kim2025diffface} which introduces a gaze loss for sampling guidance based on a pretrained estimator~\citep{park2018learning}.
-However, using gaze loss as sampling guidance typically introduces notable artifacts.

-To address this, we enrich the semantic condition with multi-level structural cues.
-Along with standard 3DMM landmarks, we incorporate fine-grained eye landmarks derived from a gaze estimator~\citep{ablavatski2020real} and glass segmentation masks obtained via face parsing~\citep{yu2018bisenet}.
-These cues are overlaid onto the blurred target condition, providing the diffusion model with both coarse attribute context and fine structural details.
-This integrated conditioning enables faithful preservation of pose, gaze, and accessory information during face swapping.
+\paragrapht{Enriching semantic conditions.} To maintain structural consistency and realism, we enrich the semantic conditions by incorporating multi-level structural cues beyond standard 3DMM~\citep{blanz2023morphable_3dmm} landmarks.
+While gaze is a critical factor, existing diffusion-based models often struggle to preserve gaze alignment or introduce artifacts when using gaze loss as sampling guidance.
+To address these limitations, we overlay eye landmarks derived from a gaze estimator~\cite{ablavatski2020real} and glass segmentation masks obtained via face parsing~\cite{yu2018bisenet} onto the blurred target condition.
+This integrated approach provides the diffusion model with both coarse attribute context and fine structural details, enabling the faithful preservation of pose, gaze, and accessories during face swapping.